About

 Me

-I've worked in a slew of industries over the years and yet my favorites remain retail, arts and entertainment, and hospitality.
-I blame it on years of hustling at The Gap, The Limited, and Deck the Walls while in high school and college, and then 15 years in the arts.
-It's wild to me how technology has disrupted all industries, especially the aforementioned ones that were at the center of my analog youth.
-Project and portfolio work includes change and adoption, ways of working, Project to Product, agile, application and hardware upgrades, customer experience, omni-channel content design, culture and communications design, and capability building.
+I've worked in a slew of industries over the years and yet my favorites remain retail and arts & entertainment.
+I chalk it up to years of hustling at The Gap, The Limited, and Deck the Walls while in high school and college, and then 15 years in the arts, including a 6-year run as the owner/founder of an arts agency.

 I'm as comfortable in my Doc Martens as I am in those slouchy 80s vintage boots I scored on Etsy and scouring markets for MCM home furnishings.
 I will always sing The Jefferson's theme song to anyone who's promoted, binge Who's the Boss? and Star Trek TNG, and relate just about any situation to an episode of 90210.
 I enjoy an occasional 5K although strength and yoga workouts are my jam now.
 I love exploring and traveling and my favorite trip was to Syros, Greece to pit fire clay pots and immerse myself in the culture.

 I'm a graduate of Saint Joseph’s University and hold a B.S. in Business and Fine Art.
-I'm also currently enrolled in a coach-in-training program through the International Federation of Coaches.
-I live outside Philadelphia with my husband and two dogs.
+I live outside Philadelphia with my husband, son, and two dogs.

 Pop-Up Tony Danza, as he's lovingly called here, has been a presence in the home office and on Teams/Zoom calls since 2020.

 I found him (or did he find me?) at an estate sale in Overbrook Park during the pandemic when things were just barely reopening here in Philadelphia.
-Who has a life-size cardboard cutout of TD in their home?
-Turns out, a colleague's then boyfriend had been a sound engineer on Tony's AMC program Teach, that took place at Northeast High back in 2009/2010.
-Because you're the Boss, you have fun promotional swag -- like a cute cutout of yourself in 1989 Tony Micelli glory -- and it goes home with your crew.
+Who has a life-size cardboard cutout of Tony in their home?
+Turns out, a colleague's had been a sound engineer on Tony's AMC program Teach, that took place at Northeast High back in 2009/2010.
+Because you're The Boss, you have a cute cutout of yourself in your Tony Micelli glory -- and it goes home with your crew.
+Why not?

 My friend informed me of Tony's whereabouts and I set out at 8:00AM one Friday morning in September 2020 to find my favorite TV dad.

-The cost of the pandemic has been high -- financially, economically, emotionally, psychologically, culturally.
+The cost of the pandemic was high -- financially, economically, emotionally, psychologically, culturally.
+But cute Tony?
+Priceless.
+And forever The Boss.

-What do I want to say with my art?
-That we are layered and textured beings.
+My work continues that trajectory—honoring layers, celebrating memory, and creating spaces where the spirit of girlhood, play, and analog creativity can live unapologetically.
+We are layered and textured beings.
 There is richness and sparkle especially in the mess and grit.
 We can create our own processes and ways of working that suit us best.
-And we can still slay and take our rightful place among the best.
-Below is a selection of my more recent digital work.